Curriculum & Requirements

 Students follow a programmatic sequence of clinical training of increasing complexity:

-1. In the first year, students prepare to begin clinical training by taking Introduction to Psychotherapy, the two Assessment courses, and and the course in Ethical and Professional Issues in Clinical Psychology.
+1. In the first year, students prepare the foundations of clinical training by taking Introduction to Psychotherapy, two Assessment courses, and a course in Ethical and Professional Issues in Clinical Psychology.
 Formal supervised clinical practicum begins in the second year.
 Students are required to take Clinical Psychology Practicum (PSYC534) in both Years 2 and 3.

-4. A year-long internship in a CPA- or APA-accredited setting must be completed prior to awarding of the PhD.
+3. A year-long residency in a CPA- or APA-accredited setting must be completed prior to awarding of the PhD.
 Students must be approved by the clinical program as ready for internship before they are eligible to apply.
-Prior to applying, students must complete all required courses, the history and life span requirements. their comprehensive exams, dissertation proposal, and must have all dissertation data collected.
-Students must also demonstrate broad-based competencies in relation to program objectives for clinical, professional, and scientific knowledge and skills.
+Prior to applying, students must complete all required courses, their comprehensive exams, dissertation proposal, and must have all dissertation data collected.
+For program approval to apply to residency, students must have completed the history of psychology requirement and must demonstrate broad-based competencies in relation to program objectives for clinical, professional, and scientific knowledge and skills.

 All students in the clinical psychology program are required to demonstrate substantial understanding of the historical and scientific foundations of psychology.
 This material is presented in most courses, particularly those didactic courses that satisfy breadth requirements for clinical students.

-Students who entered the clinical program in 2007 or later must demonstrate a graduate level understanding of historical and scientific foundations of general psychology by preparing a 2-3 page book report on at least one book on this topic (see suggested titles below).
+Students must demonstrate a graduate level understanding of historical and scientific foundations of general psychology by preparing a 2-3 page book report on at least one book on this topic (see suggested titles below).

 Another option that may be used to demonstrate such knowledge is to take either PSYC 500 or PSYC 312, the upper-level undergraduate course UBC offers on this topic (or an equivalent course from another university).
 This requirement may be completed at any time before applying to internship.
 Students who choose the book report option should select a book that covers the breadth of scientific psychology, its history of thought and development, including its research methods and applications.
 Examples of books that would be appropriate include: